-Additional courses, depending on minor: Physics 5B (Physics for Life Sciences Majors: Thermodynamics, Fluids, Waves, Light, and Optics) or 1C (
+Additional courses, depending on minor: Physics 5B (Physics for Life Sciences Majors: Thermodynamics, Fluids, Waves, Light, and Optics) or 1C (Physics for Scientists and Engineers: Electrodynamics, Optics, and Special Relativity)

 Physics is the study of the forces and laws of nature, from the largest galaxies to the tiniest subatomic particles.
 It's the most fundamental science, since the laws of nature determine everything else, forming the basis of chemistry and ultimately of biology, organisms, and ecosystems.
 It also encompasses electricity and magnetism.
 Advances in these and other areas of physics have made electric power, industry, electronic devices, and our modern standard of living possible.